LinuxBeaver/LinuxBeaver/README.md

 Beaver's third party GEGL Gimp Plugins for Gimp
 =========
 Welcome, I make third party GEGL filter plugins for Gimp by chaining GEGL nodes inside c file templates.
 This allows Gimp to have access to all sorts of cool text styling effects.
 It will turn your boring bland text into fancy text easy.
 Please view each filters individual Git page for more info on what each filter can do.
-You have the option to download all of my filters in one place but it is recommended you download each manually from Github release sections as the list can get crowded and you may not need all my filters.
+You have the option to download twenty of my best filters in one place but it may be better if you download each filter manually from my Github release sections as the list can get crowded and you may not need all my filters.
+I have 34 filters in total.

 ![image preview](text.png  )